awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 **AWS Config rule:** None

+**Schedule type:** Periodic

 You can do real\-time monitoring of API calls by directing CloudTrail logs to CloudWatch Logs and establishing corresponding metric filters and alarms\.

 CIS recommends that you create a metric filter and alarm for customer managed keys that have changed state to disabled or scheduled deletion\.
 Data encrypted with disabled or deleted keys is no longer accessible\.

 To run this check, Security Hub uses custom logic to perform the exact audit steps prescribed for control 3\.7 in the [CIS AWS Foundations Benchmark v1\.2](https://d1.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf)\.
 This control fails if the exact metric filters prescribed by CIS are not used\.
 Additional fields or terms cannot be added to the metric filters\.
+The control also fails if `ExcludeManagementEventSources` contains `kms.amazonaws.com`\.

 **Note**
 When Security Hub performs the check for this control, it looks for CloudTrail trails that the current account uses\.
 These trails might be organization trails that belong to another account\.
 Multi\-Region trails also might be based in a different Region\.